Manage Logging

 json_rpc

-Log used by the cluster manager.
+Log used by the Cluster Manager.

 mapreduce_errors

-JavaScript and other view-processing errors are reported in this file.
+Contains JavaScript and other view-processing errors.

 memcached

-It is possible to adjust the logging for slow operations.
+Contains information about the core Memcached component, including DCP stream requests and slow operations.
+You can adjust the logging for slow operations.
 See Adjusting Threshold for Logging Slow Operations for details.

 metakv